-Connect the 14 AWG grounding wire (green with yellow stripe, provided with the COM320) to the GND terminal on the COM320 and to the station enclosure's earth ground connection.
-The COM320 and datalogger must be connected directly to a high quality earth ground.
+Connect the green 14 AWG grounding wire (provided with the COM320) to the GND terminal on the COM320 and to the station enclosure's earth ground connection.
+It is important that you connect the COM320 and datalogger directly to a high quality earth ground.
 Read the datalogger manual section on GROUNDING for details on creating such an earth ground.

-WARNING

-A quality EARTH GROUND connection to the COM320 and datalogger maximizes protection against electrostatic discharge!
+WARNING A quality EARTH GROUND connection to the COM320 and datalogger maximizes protection against electrostatic discharge!
 Follow carefully the EARTH GROUND scheme in FIGURE 6-3.
 The COM320 employs spark gaps on the phone lines; however, they will be ineffective without quality earth grounding.

 FIGURE 6-3.
-COM320 Grounding and Alternate 12Vdc Power
+COM320 Grounding and Alternate 12VDC Power